WebDevBooster/Starlendar/README.md

 ### Simplicity

-Thanks to the inspiration I got from the World Calendar, we now have this beautiful simplicity and astonishing regularity in Starlendar.
+Thanks to the inspiration I got from the World Calendar, we now have intercalary days (ultra days) which aren't part of any regular month.

+And that affords us this beautiful simplicity, symmetry and astonishing regularity in Starlendar.
 Each month and each quarter of the year is identical in length.
-And every month starts and ends with the same day of the week.
+And every month starts with the first day of the week (Starday) and ends with the last day of the week (Funday).

  ![Starlendar](./assets/starlendar.png)